Himalayan Three Passes and Mt. Everest Base Camp in 24 days

 down to Lobuche for a warmer stay.

-day to store some energy to go over Khongma La 5580 meter on the following
+a good rest day to store some energy to go over Khongma La 5580 meter

+the Khumbu glacier.
 It takes about an hour and a half to cross the glacier.
-From the lateral

 Once you reach the pass; you